 Reimbursement by the Advisor.
-Commencing on the fourth full fiscal quarter after our acquisition of our first asset, the Advisor will reimburse us for any expenses that cause our Total Operating Expenses (as defined herein)

-in any four consecutive fiscal quarters to exceed the greater of: (1) 2% of our Average Invested Assets and (2) 25% of our Net Income.
+The Advisor will reimburse us for any expenses that cause our Total Operating Expenses (as defined herein) in any four consecutive fiscal quarters to exceed the greater of: (1) 2% of our Average Invested Assets and (2) 25% of our Net Income.